Stowe Gardens: The Lake Pavilions

 These pavilions have moved location during their history.
 They were designed by Vanbrugh in 1719, they are on the edge of the ha-ha flanking the central vista through the park to the Corinthian Arch.
 They were moved further apart in 1764 and their details made neo-classical by the architect Borra.
 Raised on a low podium they are reached by a flight of eight steps, they are pedimented of four fluted Doric columns in width by two in depth, with a solid back wall and with coffered plaster ceiling.
 Behind the eastern pavilion is the Bell Gate.
 This was used by the public when visiting the gardens in the 18th and 19th centuries.

-The Artificial Ruins & The Cascade
+The Artificial Ruins and Cascade

-Constructed in the 1730s the cascade links the Eleven Acre Lake which is higher with the Octagon Lake.
+Constructed in the 1730s, the cascade links the Eleven Acre Lake with the Octagon Lake as the former was elevated.
 The ruins are a series of arches above the cascade purposefully built to look ruinous.